hane-smitter/zeet/README.md

 - **Ignore files**:
   Create a `.zeetignore` file in your repository root and list the files to be ignored.
-  It accepts the same patterns as `git`.
+  It accepts the same patterns as with `.gitignore`.

 <!-- - **Clone a repository**:
   ```bash